mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 Run the `dockerize` command:

-`mockoon-cli dockerize --data ./data.json --port 3000 --index 0 --output ./tmp/Dockerfile`
+`mockoon-cli dockerize --data ./data.json --port 3000 --output ./tmp/Dockerfile`

 Then, navigate to the `tmp` folder, where the Dockerfile has been generated, and build the image: